David Chiu

 Biosketch

-David has over 20 years of college teaching experience and is heavily engaged in mentoring and research with undergraduates.
-He has supervised over 25 research students working on topics spanning data management and cloud computing.
+David is heavily engaged in mentoring and research with undergraduate students.
+He has supervised over 25 research students on topics spanning data management and cloud computing.
 He regularly serves on the organizational and technical program committees of international conferences in these areas.
-David has received several teaching and research awards, including the Influential Faculty of Color Award (2024), the President's Award for Excellence in Teaching (2022), the Bartanen Research Award (2017) from the University of Puget Sound, as well as the Eleanor Quinlan Memorial Award for Excellence in Teaching (2009) from The Ohio State University.
+David is the recipient of several awards, including the Influential Faculty of Color Award (2024), the President's Award for Excellence in Teaching (2022), the Bartanen Research Award (2017) from the University of Puget Sound, as well as the Eleanor Quinlan Memorial Award for Excellence in Teaching (2009) from The Ohio State University.
 He is a member of ACM and a senior member of IEEE.

 Curriculum Vitae